Blogpost idea. Where to find them?

 What has [The Topic] teach you about living life?
 Can you think of an analogy?
 If [The Topic] is life, how should one go about it?
-Are there situations related to [The Topic] that is quite similar with a situation one could face in life?
+Are there situations related to [The Topic] that is quite similar to a situation one could face in life?

->> Now, which idea would your turn into a blogpost?
+>> Now, which idea would your turn into a blog post?